moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ## Catalog Delta Updates {#deltaupdate}
 A catalog might contain incremental changes.
 This is a useful property if many tracks may be initially declared but then there are small changes to a subset of tracks.
 The producer can issue a delta update to describe these small changes.
 Changes are described incrementally, meaning that a delta-update can itself depend on a previous delta update.

-The following rules MUST be followed by subscribers in processing delta updates:
+The following rules MUST be followed in processing delta updates:

-* If a catalog is received without the parent sequence number field {#parentsequencenumber} defined, then it is an independent catalog and no delta update processing is required.
+* If a catalog is received without the parent sequence number field {{parentsequencenumber}} defined, then it is an independent catalog and no delta update processing is required.
 * If a catalog is received with a parent sequence number field present, then the content of the catalog MUST be parsed as if the catalog contents had been added to the contents received on the referenced moq-transport object.
 Newer field definitions overwrite older field definitions.
 * Track namespaces may not be changed across delta updates.
 * Contents of the track selection properties object may not be varied across updates.
 To adjust a track selection property, the track must first be removed and then added with the new selection properties and a different name.